Resources for Academic Adjustments

 - What if the requested academic adjustment conflicts with my course structure and/or policies?

 By law and by policy, the College is committed to provide equal access for all qualified individuals to its programs and educational opportunities.
 The need for physical access (elevators, ramps, etc.) is obvious to most of us, but access needs also include the curriculum itself and measures of evaluation.
 Academic adjustments may include special seating, testing modifications, use of assistive technology, or presentation of course materials in alternate formats.
-The college has designated Carolyn Boone, Coordinator of Access and Equity Services, to identify appropriate academic adjustments and Marilyn Webb, Coordinator of Tutoring and Accommodation Services, to coordinate the provision of these services.
+The college has designated Carolyn Boone, Coordinator of Access and Equity Services, to identify appropriate academic adjustments and Scott Bennett, Coordinator of Tutoring and Accommodation Services, to coordinate the provision of these services.
 Carolyn Boone also acts as the ADA/504 Compliance Officer.
 In addition, the Adjunct for Access & Equity Services is available to train instructors as well as students in the use of assistive technology.

 You are an agent of the college and as such share the college's obligations to provide access within all aspects of your course.
 Your course outline should include the following disability statements: